Trail Alerts

 Trail Reroute on Allegheny Front

 Due to ongoing Gas Well excavation activity on the Allegheny Front, the LT has been rerouted not far after the vista at Mile 3.03 and near the beginning of the Pete's Hollow descent at Mile 3.83.
 This reroute is permanent, and it will slightly change the total Trail mileage, including the Mile Markers.
 The Map image and link below show the new route.
-(Future LT Guides and MAP 1 will document and show this updated Trail change.).
-As always recommended, follow the Red-lettered, Yellow LT Blazes and not the original LT Guide text, during this reroute.
+(The new 21st Edition of LT Guides and MAP 1 documents and shows this updated Trail change.).
+As always recommended, follow the Red-lettered, Yellow LT Blazes, during this reroute.

 The solid orange line, in the image below from LT Guide Map 1, approximates the new route.
-To view and/or print a supplement to pp. 11-12 of the LT Guide and Map 1, use the following link: Guide Supplement - Reroute Allegheny Front
+To view and/or print a supplement to pp. 11-12 of only OLDER Editions the LT Guide and Map 1, use the following link: Guide Supplement - Reroute Allegheny Front.
+Again, if you are using he newest 21st Edition, you do NOT need this Supplement.

 Solid Line is reroute: